coderefinery/ase-workshop-2019/ase-talk.md

 knowledge, will create paint that will only continue to increase over time.
 ---
+Code Review
+---
 # References
-* tmux 2 productive mouse-free development by Brian Hogan, The Pragmatic Programmers / Chapter 5 pair programming with tmux
-* Beyond Legacy Code - Nine practices to extend the life (and value of) of Your Software , by David Scott Bernstein* Test Driven Development: By Example, by Kent Beck
+- [1] Beyond Legacy Code - Nine practices to extend the life (and value of) of Your Software , by David Scott Bernstein
+- [2] Test Driven Development: By Example, by Kent Beck
-* Modern C++ Programming with Test-Driven Development, by Jeff Langr
+- [3] Modern C++ Programming with Test-Driven Development, by Jeff Langr
+- tmux 2 productive mouse-free development by Brian Hogan, The Pragmatic Programmers / Chapter 5 pair programming with tmux